Union City Blue: Release

 The song was released as the second single from the album in the United Kingdom, where it reached number 13 in the UK Singles Chart in late 1979.
 The song was never released as a single in the US; Popdose later wrote of this decision, "While 'The Hardest Part' is a great album cut, it's not exactly Top 40 friendly like 'Union City Blue' instantly is."
 A video was produced for the single, directed by David Mallet, which featured the band performing at the Union Dry Dock in nearby Weehawken, New Jersey.
 Nigel Harrison recalled:

-The track was re-released on CD and vinyl in 1995 as a maxi single in both the UK and US, featuring various remixes of the song by Diddy, Burger Queen, OPM and Jammin' Hot.
+The track was re-released on CD and vinyl on October 16, 1995, as a maxi single in both the UK and US, featuring various remixes of the song by Diddy, Burger Queen, OPM and Jammin' Hot.
 A previously heavily bootlegged live version from 1979 of Donna Summer's hit "I Feel Love" was included as a b-side.
 Charting a second time after its original 1979 release, the single peaked at number 31 in the UK.
 The remixed version of "Union City Blue" was also included on the compilations Beautiful: The Remix Album (UK) and Remixed Remade Remodeled: The Remix Project (US).

-The song is featured in the 1981 horror film The Hand, as well as the 2007 dark comedy, Margot at the Wedding.
+The song appears in the 1981 horror film The Hand, and the 2007 dark comedy film Margot at the Wedding.

 Reception

-"Union City Blue" has seen critical acclaim since its release.
+Critics have acclaimed "Union City Blue".
 Debra Rae Cohen of Rolling Stone wrote, "'Union City Blue' evokes life-or-death romance.
 Mixed with the intertwined-guitars-and-keyboards density of 'Dreaming,' 'Union City Blue' has the force of an incantation.
 Key words — power, passion — slip out with a resonant urgency.
 Harry's finally using her sweet tones to create real emotional intensity."
 Sam Armstrong of uDiscoverMusic wrote that the song "conjures the sort of romantic yearning you only ever get from finding yourself adrift in a city where anything can happen."

-Far Out Magazine wrote glowingly of the song, stating, "The song, steeped in the teapot of punk and finished with the creamy texture of new-wave, came to represent the evolution of not only punk into something entirely new but was a mark of the turning decades."
 Pop Expresso named the song as the band's fifth best song.

-Cover versions

-"Union City Blue" was covered by the British rock band Radiohead in 1995.
-Jack Whatley of Far Out Magazine said of the rendition, "While Thom Yorke's vocal is undeniably his own, the rest of the band fall in line for a somewhat straightforward cover."
-Whatley concluded that "it is still one of the better Blondie covers you're likely to hear."